Skip to content

 1. Package the installer using the Microsoft Win32 Content Prep Tool.

-2. Use an install command that includes /s and the desired parameters.
+3. Use an install command that includes /s and the desired deployment parameters.

-3. Configure detection rules (for example, a registry key or installed executable).
+4. Configure detection rules, such as a registry key or installed executable.

 1. Create a new Application.